skip to main content

 Why Trust Babylist?

+• Firsthand and professional experience.
 As a mom of two (who breastfed both babies), I’ve had the opportunity to test out dozens of bottles during my own feeding journey with both of my children.
-I am also a Certified Lactation Counselor (CLC) and used both of these experiences to help choose the bottles on this list.
+I’ve also completed 52 hours of training to become a certified lactation counselor (CLC) and used both of these experiences to help choose the bottles on this list.

-For an expert POV, I spoke with physical therapist and International Board Certified Lactation Consultant (IBCLC) Emily Spaeth, founder of Be Well Baby PDX.
+• Expert POV.
+For an expert POV, I spoke with physical therapist and International Board Certified Lactation Consultant (IBCLC) Emily Spaeth, founder of Be Well Baby PDX and Allyson Murphy, IBCLC, founder of Lactation Ally based in New Jersey.
 IBCLCs are the highest accredited healthcare professionals in lactation; they’ve completed years of training requirements including lactation-specific education and hands-on clinical training.
-I also talked to Allyson Murphy, IBCLC, founder of Lactation Ally based in New Jersey.
-And I incorporated baby bottle feedback from the experts in the trenches: thousands of parents via Babylist’s annual Best Baby Products survey with feedback from over 6,000 Babylist users along with parents on the Babylist team.

 • Gradual nipple shape mimics breast anatomy